How to do a good dev diary

 Once you know which languages are most important to you, calculate how much it will cost to localize every dev blog on average and how long you want the dev blog to be ongoing, and then see if you can set apart the budget for that.
 These calculations are important because, once you announce that you’re publishing a dev blog in these many languages, you should consider that as a commitment with your fans and stick to it to the very end.
 Localizing your blogs you’re sending a powerful message: you care for all your audience from all over the world (or at least for as much as your budget can afford).
 If you drop some languages midway, you send another message: that some audiences are, in fact, less valuable to you – and that your word means nothing when push comes to shove.
 If you want to see a couple of examples of good practices, please check the dev blogs of Spire of Sorcery and Mount & Blade II: Bannerlord.
 Sadly we can’t share any numbers, but believe me when I say their efforts are totally worth it.

 That’s all for today – keeping in mind these simple piece of advice, you can plan a general strategy on how to do a dev blog to helps you to reach out to your audience.
-Next week we’ll discuss this topic again, but focusing on how to record interviews to do video dev blogs.
+In the near future we’ll discuss this topic again, but focusing on how to record interviews to do video dev blogs.
 It looks as easy as hitting the Record button in a video camera, but it’s a bit trickier than that if you want to make it look professional enough on a low budget.
 I’ll give you a few ideas on where and how to position the camera, basic lighting, audio, staging, and editing – it won’t make you the next Steven Spielberg, but it will be enough for you to create nice videos that you can share on Youtube and your social media channels.
 See you next week, let’s make some jaleo!